-If prospective adopters have begun the formal stage 2

-assessment, they have a right for the assessment to be presented to panel even if the recommendation is not to approve.
+If prospective adopters have begun the formal stage 2 assessment, they have a right for the assessment to be presented to panel even if the recommendation is not to approve.
 There are also rare occasions when the Agency Decision Maker may make the decision not to approve an adopter.

-If prospective adopters are unhappy about the decision, they may make a formal complaint or refer to the Independent Review Mechanism (IRM) who will review all aspects of the work and decision making.
+If prospective adopters are unhappy about a decision not to approve in stage 2 of the process, they may make a formal complaint or refer to the Independent Review Mechanism (IRM) who will review all aspects of the work and decision making.
 More information will be given to you should you require it.